Patricia Treib: Arm Measures

 Treib’s bed-sized oils on canvas are satisfyingly visual and tactile.
 Her heightened sensitivity of medium, shape, and her awareness of the canvas’ edges approaches a “low-grade euphoria” that some today might call visual ASMR.
 However, rather than attempting to capture and stimulate a singular sense, Treib’s work rewards the viewer whose faculty of aesthesia—or their ability to sense in a wider context— is fully open and present to the experience of viewing and physically relating with it.

-Compositionally-speaking, each painting feels to be a perfect balance of unbalanced elements.
+Compositionally speaking, each painting feels to be a perfect balance of unbalanced elements.
 There appears to be no symmetry, for example; however, there is a lyrical and gestural balance throughout.
-The colors don’t appear to follow any order or pattern, but the palette of each canvas works together cohesively, as does the body of works as a whole.
+The colors don’t appear to follow any order or pattern, but the palette of each canvas works together cohesively, as does the body of the works as a whole.

 In some works, such as in Stems, Treib’s calligraphic and Chinese ink influence stands prominently.
-Here, her brush writes lines out that resemble letters—like a kind of proto-language who’s meaning is read across each form in the painting connected like a string of grammar.
+Here, her brush writes outlines that resemble letters—like a proto-language whose meaning is read across each form in the painting and connected like a string of grammar.
 Another consideration —due to their placement on the wall and the fluidic gesture— is an act similar to cave painting; where the artist’s presence seems to say “I was here”, while at the same time evoking scenes taken in from her personal experience of reality to share with others.